ktorio/ktor-documentation/codeSnippets/snippets/google-appengine-standard/README.md

 ## Running

-Run this project under local dev mode with:
+Run this project under a local dev mode with:

 ```
 gradle appengineRun
 ```

-And navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.
+Then, navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.

 ## Deploying

-Use Google Cloud SDK to create application similarly to [Google App Engine for Java Quickstart](https://cloud.google.com/appengine/docs/standard/java/quickstart):
+Use Google Cloud SDK to create an application similarly to [Google App Engine for Java Quickstart](https://cloud.google.com/appengine/docs/standard/java/quickstart):

 Install all the Google Cloud components and login into your account: